LIFEVAC

 Choking is the fourth leading cause of unintentional injury death, the leading cause of infantile death, and the fourth leading cause of death among preschool children.
 The majority of choking-related incidents among children are associated with food, coins and toys.
 One child dies every five days from choking.
 Now they don’t have to.

-Rockwall CPR has been teaching how to use the LifeVac for 2 years in ALL our classes!!
+Rockwall CPR has been teaching how to use the LifeVac since 2022 in ALL our classes!!

 Of course we do teach the Heimlich Maneuver and Back blows/Chest thrusts, but what if they do not work?